-German Barcode of Life – Inventory and genetic characterisation of animals, plants and fungi in Germany
+German Barcode of Life – Inventory and molecular biological characterisation of animals, plants and fungi in Germany

-Within the GBOL-project, a, cooperation of several German research institutes, funded by the BMBF, Senckenberg soil zoologists are going to generate an inventory of soil animals occurring in Germany,
+Within the GBOL-project, a, cooperation of several German research institutes, funded by the BMBF, Senckenberg soil zoologists were going to generate an inventory of soil animals occurring in Germany,

-Based on specimens and molecular data of soil animal species sampled from sites all over Germany we will be able to detect and resolve cryptic species groups, and to estimate intraspecific diversity of geographically separated populations.
+Based on specimens and molecular data of soil animal species sampled from sites all over Germany we could detect and resolve cryptic species groups, and estimated intraspecific diversity of geographically separated populations.

 For further information see www.bolgermany.de

 Functional adaptation of saprophagous soil animals to climate change

 With the research project „Forest of the Future” of the LOEWE research centre “Biodiversity and Climate” (BiK-F), the effects of southern European oak species on central European soil fauna and the decomposition processes they drive were being investigated.
 The existing oak forests in the Rhine Valley of southern Hesse were confronted with heavy losses due to increasing drought.
 Therefore, the potential of drought-resistant southern European oak species as future forest trees for Central Europe was being evaluated.